David Ferraris

 David E. Ferraris (born 18 August 1963, in South Africa) is a Thoroughbred racehorse trainer in Hong Kong.

+Early life and background

 Born into a racing family, his father, Ormond Ferraris, was a champion trainer in South African racing.
 He won the South African trainers' title on four occasions, netting 25 Grade 1 victories in well over 1000 wins with the champions Classic Flag and Celtic Grove his most outstanding performers.
 Among his notable wins were the 1997 and 1998 Durban July Handicaps, he trained the winners Super Quality and Classic Flag.
 The Durban July is considered to be South Africa's premier race.
 Ferraris has won nearly every major race on the South African racing calendar.